juancampa/solvent.vim/Readme.md

  * Enable building from Vim using MSBuild
  * Check/Add support for other proj files (C#, VB, and so forth)
  * Item properties (i.e. property window)
+ * Add support for other project formats (e.g. xcodeproj and so forth)